2008 Esprit de Beaucastel Blanc

 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at email@example.com

-The Tablas Creek Vineyard Esprit de Beaucastel Blanc 2007 is a blend of three estate-grown varietals, propagated from budwood cuttings from the Château de Beaucastel estate.
+The Tablas Creek Vineyard Esprit de Beaucastel Blanc 2008 is a blend of three estate-grown varietals, propagated from budwood cuttings from the Château de Beaucastel estate.
 Roussanne provides the core richness, minerality, and flavors of honey and spice, while Grenache Blanc adds green apple and anise flavors, a lush mouthfeel and bright acids.
-Picpoul Blanc completes the blend, adding a saline minerality and bright acids.
+Picpoul Blanc completes the blend, adding a saline minerality and tropical notes.

 Updated tasting notes from a July 2020 vertical tasting can be found on the Tablas Creek blog.